Software Support FAQ's

-If you think you're spyware infected you can download FREE Malwarebytes and run the scan.
+If you think you're spyware or adware infected you can download FREE Malwarebytes and run the scan.

-Remove the check mark from "Enable free trial" at the end of the install and make sure to "Select all items found" at the end of the scan if it found spyware or adware then click remove selected.
+Make sure to "Select all items found" at the end of the scan, if it found spyware or adware click the Quarantine button.

 You can download Malwarebytes through our menu under support then downloads.

 - Why is my computer running slow?